 A major disadvantage of QIF file extension is duplication of data.
 But this was eliminated through the upgrade.
 Some financial institutions that upgraded to OFX need to verify the support for both PC and MAC platforms.
 However, if a financial institution does not support Mac one can simply do the workaround- changing the bank id to institution supporting Mac- in importing a Quicken file.
 This can lead to some issues that might arise with regard to the security.

-OIF file extension can be opened through software such as Intuit Quicken, available for both Mac and Windows, and Microsoft Money.
+You can open QIF file through software such as Intuit Quicken, available for both Mac and Windows, and Microsoft Money.

-For more general information about files, file extension qif and registry you can read one of the following articles:
+For more general information about how to open QIF files, file extension qif and registry you can read one of the following articles:

 - Folders, files and paths - Files are the entries or information stored on your computer.
 These are represented by binary coding and written on the tracks on a disk.
 Files are often represented by distinct icons, a normal practice done by Microsoft with their products including system files for their series of operating systems...